eecs280staff/tutorials/docs/setup_git.md

 origin	https://github.com/japplefield/p1-insta485-static.git (push)
 ```

 Push commits already committed on the local repo to the remote repo.
+You will be prompted to enter a password,
+this will be your personal access token.
 ```console
 $ git push -u origin main
 Username for 'https://github.com': japplefield